emtee40/FMHY-wiki/Stream-Site-Grading.md

 ***
 ## xPrime
-### Score: 21/22
+### Score: 22/22
 1. Streams load very fast. ✔️
 1. Content is 1080p, and can be lowered. ✔️
 1. Finds streams quickly, including older content. ✔️
 1. They have 4 servers and they do auto-switch if one fails. ✔️
 1. Site does have episode auto-next. ✔️
-1. Sites UI feels modern, but its tough to navigate and there's not much going on. ⚠️
+1. Sites UI feels modern, shows trailers on hover, one of the best. ✔️
 1. Has built in subs for most content and allows adjustments. ✔️
 1. It has movies, shows and anime. ✔️
 1. Site has watchlists and continue watching. ✔️
-1. Site gives recommendations based on what you watch. ✔️
+1. Site gives recommendations based on what you watch and has mood based search. ✔️
 1. Site does have 4K content. ✔️

 ***